The fourth round of the championship kicks off with Friday night lights in Cardiff

 What time does it kick off and is it on TV?

-This match kicks off at 8pm UK time (9pm local time in Paris) and it will be broadcast live on BBC One and S4C (UK) and Virgin Media (Ireland).
-There will also be live commentary on BBC Radio 5 Live Sports.
+This match kicks off at 8pm and it will be broadcast live on BBC One and S4C (UK) and RTÉ (Ireland).
+There will also be live commentary on BBC Radio 5 Live.

-Can’t get to the shops?
-Download the digital edition of Rugby World straight to your tablet.
-Subscribe to the print edition for magazine delivery to your door.
+Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition for magazine delivery to your door.

 Follow Rugby World on Facebook, Twitter and Instagram.